Skip to content

 Debugging with GDB

 run.sh starts QEMU with GDB server enabled.
-You can attach GDB to Starina Kernel on QEMU and start debugging as follows:
+You can attach GDB to Starina Kernel by:

 bash